K2Joom/docs-matukio/matukio_in_an_iframe.md

 You can use this to embed Matukio in other websites.

 > tmpl=component is only working for a single site, when users click on links, Joomla changes back to the default template.
+Use styles and custom templates if you to use the navigation.